Covenant Service and Protection

 People entering covenant are fully committed to their partner’s well-being within the terms of the covenant, which includes pledging to serve them and protect them from harm.
 In ancient covenants, the partners typically made this dual pledge as they symbolically exchanged their belts and weapons.

 The belts they wore were very functional.
 They held such items as money, tools, dagger sheath, sword or arrow quiver.
-So exchanging belts represented pledging all of one’s strength, support, skills and abilities to serve the other partner.
+So exchanging belts represented pledging covenant service with all of one’s strength, support, skills and abilities.

-Exchanging weapons indicated that each partner’s enemies were now also the other’s enemies.
+Exchanging weapons was a pledge of covenant protection, indicating that each partner’s enemies were now also the other’s enemies.
 When one partner was in danger, it was the other’s duty to come to their aid immediately.
 Each risked their own life for the other’s security and protection, so anyone who came against one partner would have to deal with them both.

 Because we’re in covenant with God, if we need any help or protection, we can count on our partner to respond immediately.
 We no longer live independently, but consider our partner at least as important as ourselves and respond to his needs immediately.

 Let’s consider a key word that’s typically translated “power” and relates to a person’s strength or ability to do what’s needed.
 The apostle Paul used this word when he wrote of God’s “incomparably great power for us who believe” (Eph.
 1:19 NIV).
 This describes the immeasurable, incredible or exceptional greatness of God’s power, which he delivers or makes available to us.
 God’s not just able to handle whatever troubles us, his power is incredibly superior to anything else that exists.
 He’s “able to do immeasurably more than all we ask or imagine, according to his power that is at work within us” (Eph.
 3:20).
 Sometimes he’ll do extraordinarily more than we ask him to do, or even imagine that he might do.
 That’s just who he is and that’s his covenant commitment to us.